 There was a time that using a clay bar for detailing your car was the job of a professional, but as the results of the product became widely-known, there has been a surge in popularity, so how do you choose the best clay bar for auto detailing?

 Is it simply about the price of the clay bar?
 Or do some kits outperform their rivals?

 The Job of a Clay Bar

-Over time, your car’s paint surface will become contaminated with minor imperfections - they won’t necessarily be noticeable to the naked eye, but when you run your hand across the paint, you’ll definitely be able to feel them.
-Tiny little bumps, sharp contaminants, tree sap – rather than feeling like a glass surface, it will be rough to the touch, and it’s these contaminants that a clay bar will remove.
+Over time, your car’s paint surface will become contaminated with minor imperfections.
+They won’t necessarily be noticeable to the naked eye.
+But, when you run your hand across the paint, you’ll definitely be able to feel them.
+Tiny little bumps, sharp contaminants, tree sap.
+Rather than feeling like a glass surface, it will be rough to the touch.
+It’s these contaminants that a clay bar will remove.

 Of course, it can only deal with contaminants on the surface, anything below the surface needs an entirely different approach.

-And it isn’t just the paintwork – a clay bar can be used on the paint, glass, chrome or plastic – basically anything that should have a smooth surface.
+And it isn’t just the paintwork.
+A clay bar can be used on the paint, glass, chrome or plastic.
+It can basically be used on anything that should have a smooth surface.

 Best Clay Bars For Detailing